The Breeding of Orcs

 It was in the stronghold of Utumno, that these foul creatures first came into being.
-It is said they were elves once, taken by the dark powers, tortured and mutilated and turned into a ruined and terrible form of life.
-Ever after they were slaves to the will of Morgoth, but the making of the first orcs cannot account for the vast armies raised by the Dark Lord in hos fortress of Udûn to fight against the Valar.
-There is no doubt, that after shaping the first of these monstrous beings, the Morgoth began breeding them in the pits of Utumno.
+It is said they were elves once, taken by the dark powers, tortured, mutilated and changed through dark sorcery, turning them into a ruined and terrible form of life.
+Ever after they were slaves to the will of Morgoth, but the making of the first orcs cannot account for the vast armies raised by the Dark Lord in his fortress of Udûn to fight against the Valar.
+There is no doubt, that after shaping the first of these monstrous beings, Morgoth began breeding them in the pits of Utumno.
 It has been written that Melkor, later known as Morgoth was unable to create new life, but was only able to ruin and debase that which Eru Ilúvatar had created and that the Orcs were made in mockery of the Elves.
 After shaping the first orcs, Morgoth must have set them to breeding by the same method with which all creatures given life by Ilúvatar were want to do.
 However, these new creatures were imbued with dark spells that made them breed more quickly then other creatures upon the earth, and they were filled with an evil lust that drove then to continually procreate and multiply their numbers.

 “It became clear in time that undoubted Men could under the domination of Morgoth or his agents in a few generations be reduced almost to the Orc-level of mind and habits; and then they would or could be made to mate with Orcs, producing new breeds, often larger and more cunning.
 There is no doubt that long afterwards, in the Third Age, Saruman rediscovered this, or learned of it in lore, and in his lust for mastery committed this, his wickedest deed: the interbreeding of Orcs and Men, producing both Men-orcs large and cunning, and Orc-men treacherous and vile.”